 Handground Precision Coffee Grinder

-It features 15 grind settings and between each setting, there is a half step which allows you to fine-tune your grind even more.
+It features 15 grind settings and between each setting, there is a half step that allows you to fine-tune your grind even more.
 Simply twist the numbered ring to 1 to grind an espresso grind or twist to 8 for the more coarse grind which is perfect for the French Press coffee maker.
 The built-in ceramic conical burr combined with the triple mounted axle that stops wobble guarantees a uniform grind every time.
 The hopper holds exactly 10 grams of whole coffee beans which is perfect for the AeroPress and other brew methods when you’re brewing for one.

 Cleaning this grinder is super easy and it takes just seconds to disassemble Handground grinder for cleaning.
 Simply turn the burr with the palm of your hand and the burr mill slides out allowing you to wash the grinder without damaging the grinding burr.